 SPED 3415 - Special Education in the Secondary School (3.0 cr)

 All courses must be taken concurrently.
 Application for student teaching must be made by the 4th Friday of the semester before student teaching.
 Applications are available from the Department of Education website.
-Consult advisor for additional upper division English courses.
+Consult advisor for additional upper division courses to take at this time.

 EDSE 3206 - Apprenticeship: Secondary School (2.0 cr)